Ride Necessities

 Flat Kits

 There are a wide range of pumps and CO2 devices that will give you air on the road.
-Topeak Micro Rocket is one of the most compact pumps we've seen.
-A traditional frame pump is the best way to ensure a ride-able tire pressure in your repaired tire.
+Pumps vary from compact hand pumps to creative fold-out designs that mimic floor pumps for better leverage and higher pressure.
+A traditional frame pump is a great way to ensure a rideable tire pressure in your repaired tire, and it attaches to your frame so it's always there when you need it.
+Even a small hand pump will get enough air in your tire to get home on.

-A CO2 inflator is a fast way to inflate a tire to rideable pressure.
-Genuine Innovations Microflate is our smallest inflator and attaches to a Threaded CO2 Cartridge.
-Trigger activated CO2 like the Ultraflate offer a bit more control over the airflow and use Threadless CO2 Cartridge.
-A 16 gram cartridge easily fills a road or MTB tire to a rideable pressure.
-If you only carry a CO2 inflator, we would advise you to carry at least two cartridges.
-Even inflators that appear to reseal the cartridge lose pressure in a matter of minutes after the cartridge's seal is broken.
+A CO2 inflator is a faster way to inflate a tire to rideable pressure.
+Inflators vary from simple, tiny, super-lightweight attachments to more elaborate trigger-controlled pieces for precise inflation control.
+Some use a threaded CO2 cartridge and others use a threadless CO2 catridge.
+One 16 gram cartridge will easily fill a road or MTB tire to a rideable pressure.
+That said, if you carry only a CO2 inflator (no pump), we advise you to carry at least two cartridges.
+Even with inflators that appear to reseal the cartridge, cartridges lose pressure in a matter of minutes after their seal is broken, and if you get another flat or find another puncture, you'll be out of luck without another one.

-No roadside repair kit is complete without a patch kit, a patch kit allows for simple on-the-go tube repair.
-A tire boot is always useful in the event of major tire damage A couple Tire levers will help ease those stubborn tires off the rim.
+No roadside repair kit is complete without a patch kit, which allows for simple on-the-go tube repair.
+A patched tube really is as good as new, and many recreational riders will use the same tube over and over again until it's more patch than rubber!
+Glueless patches are extra convenient and quick.
+In addition, a tire boot is always useful in the event of major tire damage, though a power bar wrapper or dollar bill will work in a pinch.
+A couple tire levers will help ease those stubborn tires off your rim.

 Multi-Tools